cardano-foundation/testnets-cardano-org/resources/content/articles/en/2020-12-14_16-00-00_FAQ_kevm_iele_glow-en.md

 **Q. What are the differences between IELE, KEVM, Glow, Plutus, and Marlowe?**

-A. These products are related but are not the quite the same.
+A. These products are related but are not quite the same.
 Let's classify them:

 - IELE and KEVM are VMs that execute programs
 - Plutus and Solidity are general purpose *languages* that operate in blockchains